christellejulias/intro-to-cnn/lesson-intro-to-image-classification-cnn.md

 ## Additional Resources :clipboard:

+We have seen a brief overview of CNNs.
+Hope you have enjoyed it so far!
+Next, we may experiment with other flexible frameworks such as AutoKeras to handle various formats or automate model selections, while also exploring techniques for manipulating CNNs in tasks such as image regression for quality assessment, grading items, or estimating age from facial features.

-If you would like to study these concepts before the class or would benefit from some remedial studying, please utilize the resources below:
+If you would like to study CNNs concepts a bit more before the class, or would benefit from some remedial studying, please utilize the resources below:
 - [Deep Learning for Computer Vision with Python](https://www.pyimagesearch.com/deep-learning-computer-vision-python-book)
 - [Stanford CS231n: Convolutional Neural Networks for Visual Recognition](http://cs231n.stanford.edu/)
 - [Deep Learning for Computer Vision](